GeiserX/redis-operator/README.md

 - It does not provision Redis Clusters or implement highly available Redis (no Redis Sentinel or Redis Cluster).

-- PVC / persistence, Service, Ingresses, Autoscaling, Observability is not included in this PoC
+- PVC / persistence, Service, Ingresses, TLS, Autoscaling, Observability is not included in this PoC

+- StatefulSet not implemented as it was only a PoC

+- Cleanup based in OwnerReference instead of finalizers (if it is removed, the K8s garbage collector will not delete it)

 - Verified with Bitnami Redis 6.2, 7.2 and 8.0 images.
 Other images or major versions should work but are untested.